tjoyner/ofvioletsandlicorice/chapter16.md

 The sudden silence between them was interrupted by the repeated sounds of bottles being shattered.

 "The target practice has started.
-Imbeciles," said Amalia, getting up and going to open the window, immediately followed by the girls and Daniel.
+Imbeciles," said Amalia, getting up to open the window, immediately followed by the girls and Daniel.

 Below, in the yard, in front of the long table, against the farmhouse wall, Baravalle and his friends had built a pyramid of empty bottles.